MobtgZhang/ES-HGAT/README.md

-The offical code for ES-HGCN model.
+The offical code for ES-HGAT model.